sistemd/publitio-python-sdk/README.md

 publitio_api = PublitioAPI(key='xxxx', secret='yyyy')
 ```

-For the remaning code samples, these two lines of code will be implied.
+For the remaining code samples, these two lines of code will be implied.

 The methods used for communicating with the api - `create_file`, `list_files` etc., all return parsed json responses, as if `json.loads` was used on the response content.
 The only exception to this is the `transformed` method, which returns `bytes`.
 In all methods, the supported keyword parameters are exactly the same as in the publitio docs: https://publit.io/docs.
 You should probably look into that documentation before reading this.